Taxi licenses are also known as Hackney carriages and private hire driver licence.

 COVID-19 mask advice

 A taxi driver can refuse to take a fare for many reasons.
-It would be legitimate to refuse to take a fare if the passenger will not wear a mask, under the grounds of public safety for both the driver and the passenger.
+It would be legitimate for you to refuse to take a fare if the passenger will not wear a mask, under the grounds of public safety for both the driver and the passenger.
 Some people don’t have to wear a face covering due to health, age or equality reasons.

 - GOV.UK – Exemptions – people who do not have to wear a face covering on public transport and in substantially enclosed areas of transport hubs